TotoRoomi/dataGen/README.md

 Toto Roomi
 Version 0.0
-# dataGen
+# QuickPop

-A DSL to generate random dummy data for your psql database
+A DSL to populate a PSQL database with random dummy data.
+Uses QuickCheck, hence the pun.

 ## Dependencies